FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Required.=

-Add to Chrome=This button appears at the bottom of the page if you are using the Google Chrome web browser.
+Add to Chrome=This button appears at the bottom of every page if you are using the Google Chrome web browser.
 It is a link to the app for Lichess on the Chrome Web Store (https://chrome.google.com/webstore/detail/chess/kiefmccciemniajdkgikpnocipidaaeg).

 Open tournaments=